6 Tips for Being a Tenant that Landlords Love

 3) Fix the little stuff.

 You will want to check ahead of time to make sure that's an agreeable arrangement between you and your landlord.
+Talk with your landlord about their expectations for tenant maintenance.
 Handling some of the little things can communicate that you’re a low maintenance tenant, but it also saves your landlord time and/or money.
 They’ll like you for that!

 One note: if you’re not confident that you can fix the problem without making an even bigger mess or it's beyond a simple fix, call your landlord.
 For example, our fridge starting leaking water.
 After we checked for basic causes, we called the landlord.
 After he looked it over, he called a guy.
 Some issues are best left to the experts.